wh-alice/mig_visualstudio/vs/extensibility/inside-the-core-editor.md

 ## In This Section
  [Instantiating the Core Editor By Using the Legacy API](../extensibility/instantiating-the-core-editor-by-using-the-legacy-api.md)
- Provides step-by-step instructions about how to use <xref:Microsoft.VisualStudio.Shell.Interop.IVsEditorFactory.CreateEditorInstance*> to create an instance of the core editor.
+ Provides step-by-step instructions about how to use <xref:Microsoft.VisualStudio.Shell.Interop.IVsEditorFactory.CreateEditorInstance%2A> to create an instance of the core editor.

  [Accessing the Text Buffer by Using the Legacy API](../extensibility/accessing-the-text-buffer-by-using-the-legacy-api.md)
  Discusses the text buffer's role in the core editor, explains the associated systems that are used to access the buffer, and provides a list of the interfaces implemented by the text buffer object, <xref:Microsoft.VisualStudio.TextManager.Interop.VsTextBuffer>.